olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 39. What is Type Assertion?
 **Answer:**
+**Literal Definition:** Type assertion is a way to tell TypeScript that you know the type of a value better than TypeScript can infer.
+It doesn't change the runtime value, only the type.

 ```typescript
 // Type assertion - telling TypeScript you know better
 const input = document.getElementById('input') as HTMLInputElement;